bwallace/RRnlp/README.md

 # RRnlp

 This library provides (easy!) access to a suite of models for extracting key data from abstracts of randomized controlled trials.
-This is intended to provide access to lightweight versions of the models in Trialstreamer (https://trialstreamer.robotreviewer.net/; https://academic.oup.com/jamia/article/27/12/1903/5907063).
+This is intended to provide easy access to lightweight versions of the models in Trialstreamer (https://trialstreamer.robotreviewer.net/; https://academic.oup.com/jamia/article/27/12/1903/5907063).
 However, the models here — all save for the sample size extractor constructed as linear layers on top of SciBERT representations, with only minimal fine tuning of SciBERT layers — are still experimental, and may not be as performant as the models used in Trialstreamer (yet!).

 # Use